What are my rights?

 an employer forces a worker to retire because of their age

 For example, say you follow a religion that requires you to wear a head covering.
 Your employer has a rule prohibiting workers from wearing anything on their heads.
 The rule applies to everyone at work, so in that way it seems fair.
 But the rule has a negative impact on you in relation to a protected characteristic — your religion.
 Therefore the rule discriminates against you.

 The employer’s duty to accommodate

-If you’re disadvantaged at work because of a personal characteristic, your employer has a duty to accommodate you.
+If you’re disadvantaged at work because of a protected characteristic, your employer has a duty to accommodate you.

-For example, a job requirement to work on a certain day may hurt someone whose religion prevents them from working on that day.
-Or, a person with a disability may not be able to perform a certain part of their job because of their disability.
+For example, a person with a disability may not be able to perform a certain part of their job because of their disability.
+Or a job requirement to work on a certain day may hurt someone whose religion prevents them from working on that day.
 In these cases, the employer must make adjustments to accommodate these differences.
 They must take reasonable steps to remove the harm and support the worker to do the job.
-For more on this, see our information on an employer’s duty to accommodate.
+For more on this, see our guidance on the employer’s duty to accommodate.

 An exception for a bona fide occupational requirement